Floods wreak havoc across Pakistan; 903 dead since mid-June

 The National Disaster Management Authority said Wednesday that 126 people were killed in flood-related incidents in the past 48 hours, with most of the victims being women and children.

-From abroad, Prime Minister Shahbaz Sharif issued an appeal, urging philanthropists to help flood-affected areas in Pakistan.
+The flooding has further exacerbated Pakistan’s economic crisis.
+Prime Minister Shahbaz Sharif issued an appeal Wednesday from abroad, urging philanthropists to help flood-affected areas in Pakistan.

 After inundating much of southwestern Baluchistan and eastern Punjab province, flash floods have now started to affect also the southern Sindh province.
 Authorities this week closed schools in Sindh and Baluchistan.